Sddilora/ServerManagement/Readme.md

 4. Access the application in your web browser at <http://localhost:4200>.
 5. Explore the various features and functionalities of the application.

-## Contributing

-Contributions are welcome!
-If you wish to contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature/bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your branch.
-5. Create a pull request detailing your changes and their purpose.

-> For major changes, please open an issue first to discuss what you would like to change.

 ## Example .env File (in Backend folder)

 ```bash
 DATABASE_PASSWORD=808080
 ```

-## Contact

-For any inquiries or feedback, please email us at <sumeyyedilaradogan@gmail.com> or create an issue in the GitHub repository.

 ### App Screenshots